 Honestly, though, if you’re going to be exploring the territory along the River Road, you are better off just renting a car.
 Bus routes to river towns north of the Quad Cities are ridiculously time consuming, although you may have slightly better luck going south.
 If you want to rent a car, you can go to the airport, where several national chains have offices (Avis, Budget, Enterprise, Hertz, and National/Alamo).
 In addition, Avis (800.527.0700), Enterprise (800.736.8222), and Hertz (800.654.3131) have other locations around the Quad Cities; call their reservation lines for details.

 The nearest Amtrak station is in Galesburg, IL, about 45 miles south.
 From Galesburg, you must take a bus to reach the Quad Cities.
+A line extending Amtrak service to Moline is under construction but isn’t likely to be operational until 2018.

 Most every city here uses numbered streets and avenues, which means if you follow 15th Street when you really want 15th Avenue, you may end up in the Mississippi River instead of that brewpub you want to check out.
 It also means that when you are asking about an address, you need to know which city it is in.
 Asking for 14th Street isn’t good enough.
 You need to know that the 14th Street you want is the one in Davenport, not the one in Moline.
 If that’s not confusing enough, you may notice that streets go perpendicular to the river, except in Davenport where they parallel the river.
 In most cases, perpendicular to the river means north-south, except for Hampton where perpendicular to the river is nearly east-west, which is the direction streets in Davenport go, even though they parallel the river.
 I’m sure that clears up the confusion.
 Maybe this will simplify things.
 If you are like me and you use the river as a landmark to help navigate around town, remember that the Mississippi flows from east to west through the heart of the Quad Cities, so when you are driving parallel to the river, you are therefore going east or west.
 It takes some getting used to.
 I’ve been turned around many times.